Jump to accessibility statement Skip to content

 4.4%

 *Office of National Statistics: Latest revised Annual survey of hours and earnings (ASHE) gender pay gap tables.
+2023 revised figures now incorporated.

 ^Years are census dates.
 Pay Gaps are published the following year.

 Our Median Gender Pay Gap partly reflects the fact that there are some roles at the lower end of our pay structure, such as casual, intern, domestic and entry-level administrative roles which tend to be predominantly filled by women.
-Chart 3 shows the number of men and women in hourly pay bands, demonstrating that there are substantially more women in the £1-£10 and £11-20 bands.
+Chart 3 shows the number of men and women in hourly pay bands, demonstrating that there are substantially more women in the £11-20 bands.

 Chart 2.
 Distribution of male and female staff by hourly rate in £10 bands

-Since our previous gender pay gap the University has become a Real Living Wage employer, which has reduced the number of staff in the £1-10 per hour band and increased the number in the £11-20 per hour band.
+The University has become a Real Living Wage employer, which has reduced the number of staff in the £1-10 per hour band and increased the number in the £11-20 per hour band.
 More women than men benefitted from this increase.

 Chart 3.
-Staff movement by pay band between March 2022 and March 2023
+Staff movement by pay band between March 2023 and March 2024

 Bonuses